Building An Offroad Trailer From Non-Offroad Plans

 3. Tire Pressure:

 For tires, large diameter is your friend offroad.
 It helps roll over things better.
 However, most larger tires have more capacity than you need, so we use lower air pressure.
-Don’t go crazy with low pressure, you don’t need it for traction like with the drive vehicle, you only need compliance.
+Don’t go crazy with low pressure, you do not need it for traction like with the drive vehicle, you only need a little tire compliance.

 4. Lift Spacers: